MEET ALAGBA: KING SOUN OF OGBOMOSO’S WORLD OLDEST TORTOISE (IJAPA)

-Meanwhile, people in Ogbomoso are still waiting for representatives of Guinness Book of Records to come and confirm Alagba’s age.
-Alagba is seen to be the oldest living animal in the world, having gone through the history of other long living animals.
-Some of the visitors at the palace who came to see Alagba advised that he should be taken to museum to generate revenue for government, as such kind of creature is rare to come by these days.
+Meanwhile, people in Ogbomoso waited for representatives of Guinness Book of Records to come and confirm Alagba’s age until its death.
+Alagba was seen to be the oldest living animal in the world, having gone through the history of other long-living animals.
+Some of the visitors at the palace who came to see Alagba advised that he should be taken to the museum to generate revenue for the government, as such kind of creature is rare to come by these days.

 Confirming the ugly incident, Private Secretary to Oba Oyewumi, Toyin Ajamu, stressed that the tortoise, which attracted people from all walks of life from Nigeria and abroad, will be greatly missed not only by the palace household but for everyone who came in contact with ALAGBA during her lifetime.

 He said, ” Alagba had lived in the palace for centuries.
 The tortoise played host to many monarchs in Ogbomoso in the past” he continued by saying;